rock3r/deep-clean/README.md

 The script has been tested on macOS 🍎, but it is completely untested on Linux 🐧 and Windows 🖥️.

+⚠️There may be [major issues](https://github.com/rock3r/deep-clean/issues/4) on Windows/Linux when using `-n`, please let me know if you encounter any such issue!

 **USE AT YOUR OWN RISK IN ANY CASE!**

 ## Running the script